 # Confirm your Ubuntu version (target LTS releases only)

-# Check available disk space (source builds need 300+ MB)
+# Check available disk space (source builds can require several hundred MB)

 df -h /usr/local